devarabad/docker-elk-7.6/README.md

 ## Requirements ##
 * Docker Installed
 * Docker resource memory must be 4GB or higher
-    * If you are using Docker Desktop, go to Settings > Advanced
+    * If you are using Docker Desktop, go to Settings > Advanced and set the memory to 4GB or higher

 ### Getting Started ###
 1. Go to the project directory